DigitalPhonetics/IMS-Toucan/README.md

 [Check out our human-in-the-loop poetry reading demo on Huggingface🤗](https://huggingface.co/spaces/Flux9665/PoeticTTS)

 [You can also design the voice of a speaker who doesn't exist on Huggingface🤗](https://huggingface.co/spaces/Flux9665/ThisSpeakerDoesNotExist)

-### Pretrained models are available!

-You can just try it yourself!
-Pretrained checkpoints for our massively multi-lingual model, the self-contained aligner, the embedding function, and the embedding GAN are available in the [release section](https://github.com/DigitalPhonetics/IMS-Toucan/releases).
-Run the `run_model_downloader.py` script to automatically download them from the release page and put them into their appropriate locations with appropriate names.

 ---